Understanding Current Renter Behavior to Bring in Apartment Leads

 3. Build your multifamily branding identity

 Residents especially consider the feel of the apartment community.
-As renters are waiting longer to purchase a home, commercial real estate is the space they linger for a good majority of their young professional years.
-With this being said, renters still crave an experience, a purpose, and a destination in their apartment community.
+As renters wait longer to purchase a home, commercial real estate is the space they linger for most of their young professional years.
+That said, renters still crave an experience, a purpose, and a destination in their apartment community.
 A multifamily brand identity is crucial to creating this presence.